mraggi/ContestLibrary/README.md

 See [the printable booklet.](https://github.com/mraggi/ContestLibrary/blob/master/Markdown/OneForAll.pdf)

 Run ./build_book.sh to build the book after modifying a source file.
+Note that some processing takes place, such a removing the "inline" keyword from .hpp files, as it is not needed in contests, where a single cpp file is submitted.

 Requires:
 - pandoc